 2 Corinthians 10:5

-When a person changes their heart about a matter, and repent, they will naturally agree with God’s stance on it.
+When a person changes their mind and heart about a matter, they will naturally agree with God’s stance on it.
 God says adultery is sin and wickedness, and Christians should view it as such when in repentance.
-By changing your thought pattern, you can begin to turn away from this very serious sin, and become more Christ-like.
+By changing your thought pattern, you can begin to turn away from this very serious sin, and become more Christlike.

 At first, it may seem impossible to overcome lustful thoughts.
 But God can give you strength and sanctify you over time, leading you to holiness and obedience in Christ Jesus.